Historic Overview

 Pope-Leighey House

 The Pope-Leighey House, is a Frank Lloyd Wright designed Usonian home.
 Built for the Pope family in 1940, the house artfully blends into the landscape.
 Its innovative design and natural materials create a unique space.
-The home expresses Wright’s vision for beautiful, afforsable housing.
+The home expresses Wright’s vision for beautiful, affordable housing.
 To save the house from demolition in 1965, the National Trust for Historic Preservation and the home’s second owner, Marjorie Leighey, moved it to Woodlawn.
 It is the only Wright house open to the public in the Washington, D.C. area

 Today at Woodlawn & Pope-Leighey House, we endeavor to understand how these two examples of American architecture and the dynamic history of all the people who lived here help define our present and shape our future.